Skip To Main Content

 Why Pursue a Computer Science PhD

-At UTSA, the Department of Computer Science offers comprehensive programs at both undergraduate and graduate levels, with approximately 1,761 undergraduates, 135+ master’s students and 65+ doctoral students.
-The PhD in Computer Science offers opportunities for students to do advanced research in many fields.
+The Department of Computer Science offers comprehensive programs at both undergraduate and graduate levels, with approximately 1,761 undergraduates, 135+ master’s students and 65+ doctoral students.
+The Computer Science doctoral program offers opportunities for students to do advanced research in many fields.
 The research activities and experimental facilities have been well-supported by various federal research and infrastructure grants.

 Research Opportunities